sepideh-abedini/MaskSQL/Stages.md

 ## ExecuteConcreteSql

 This stage executes the `concrete_sql` generated in the previous step on the database identified by the `db_id` property.
-We then recorded the result of the execution, which can be either a result set or an error message in the `pre_eval.pred_res` property of each entry.
+We then record the result of the execution, which can be either a result set or an error message in the `pre_eval.pred_res` property of each entry.